gravity-ui/uikit/src/components/PlaceholderContainer/README.md

 <!--/GITHUB_BLOCK-->

-The `PlaceholderContainer` content is borrowed from the title and description sections, which you can set with the appropriate properties.
+The `PlaceholderContainer` content contains from the title and description sections, which you can set with the appropriate properties.
 To render custom content, use the `content` property.

 ```tsx
 <PlaceholderContainer